eduvpn/documentation/README.md

     $ sudo setsebool -P httpd_unified 1

+To allow vpn-server-api to access the TCP socket for OpenVPN:

+    $ sudo setsebool -P httpd_can_network_connect=on

 To support updating the CRL at the OpenVPN servers, the OpenVPN instance needs the permission to access the `ca.crl` file downloaded by the web server.